OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 ---
 FOR:
-> Jake Clifford
-> 212 S Henry St
-> Madison, WI 53703
+>

 ---
-Hi Jake,
+Hi Anna/Henry,

-Thank you for the tour today.
-We're excited to have the opportunity to share the following proposal.
+Thank you for the tour and chat the other day.
+I'm excited to have the opportunity to share the following proposal.

+Although a more nuanced list of requirements will undoubtedly unfold as the project evolves, on a high-level, I understand that this project will include the following list of requirements/priorities.

+* To design a mudroom/dining room extension off the existing dining room and kitchen
+* Looking to bring the kitchen further into the mudroom/dining/entertaining space
+* If within budget, look into enclosing front porch into a conditioned space

 <!--
-Although a more nuanced list of requirements will undoubtedly unfold as the project evolves, on a high-level, I understand that this project will include the following list of requirements/priorities...

 >The above list is also included in the following online document... https://docs.google.com/document/d/125-xQcU_22aZwW-1699Hmp7ui3n38U7tFa5BBfvOMRc/edit
 >